Oni no Shitaburi Gorge 鬼の舌震

-There are many side trails, one of which leads to the Itohara family's 300-year-old residence with historic displays and gardens
+There are many side trails, one of which leads to the Itohara family's 300-year-old residence and gardens

-The view from the suspension bridge is spectacular
+The view from the suspension bridge is particularly breathtaking

-Take a breat at the nearby restaurant, perfect for post-hiking food
+Take a break at the nearby restaurant, perfect for post-hiking food

-The two-kilometer walk is along a boardwalk the whole way, sometimes clinging to sheer cliffs high above the rushing waters down below, or down at the water's edge where the roar of rushing water fills the air.
-It is accessible by wheelchair or baby stroller, and suitable for anyone no matter what your fitness level.
+The two-kilometer main path follows a boardwalk the whole way.
+The dramatic walkway clings to sheer cliffs and hugs the water's edge below, where the roar of rushing water fills the air.
+The path is accessible by wheelchair or baby stroller, and suitable for any fitness level.

-Several other walking trails offer detours across small bridges and to other viewpoints.
+Several other walking trails offer detours across small bridges to other viewpoints.

-Where the valley widens and opens up, walk across a long bridge suspended high above the river, from where you have fantastic views of the mountains of Okuizumo .
-Waiting for you on the other side of the bridge is a small cafe and restaurant serving local soba noodles, wild boar croquettes, ice cream, and other snacks and drinks.
+Where the valley widens and opens up, walk across a long bridge suspended high above the river, from which you have fantastic views of the mountains of Okuizumo .
+Waiting for you on the other side of the bridge is a small cafe and restaurant serving local soba noodles, wild boar croquettes, ice cream and other snacks and drinks.